The History of Disco

 Driving the Blues Away

-For his second appearance at an event produced by Live Art Denmark, he presented “Driving Blues Away”at Hitparaden 1.
+For his second appearance at an event produced by Live Art Danmark, he presented “Driving Blues Away” at Hitparaden 1.
 In this complex and funny performance lecture we follow Bill Gates’ seduction of Olof Olsson’s girlfriend at Delhi and Heathrow airports.
-And Bill’s life (after extensive plastic surgery) as a pig – eating juicy grass in a mountain valley, and delivering milk to Toblerone (the Swiss triangular tax-free store favourite) In addition, we get the cultural history of chocolate, cola drinks, personal computers, sanitary porcelain, and the garden of Eden.
-Which (surprise!) all are related to each other– and to Bill Gates.
+And Bill’s life (after extensive plastic surgery) as a pig – eating juicy grass in a mountain valley, and delivering milk to Toblerone (the triangular Swiss tax-free store favorite).
+In addition, we get insights into the cultural history of chocolate, cola drinks, personal computers, sanitary porcelain, and the garden of Eden.
+Which (surprise!) all are related to each other – and to Bill Gates.
 The presentation is marked by Olof’s love and fear of language, creating comedy and poetry alike – and something to think about.
 In four-five-six words: it’s stand-up for brains.